 - 2 sheets netting (the netting should to be slightly larger than the finished paper)

-- CMC paste (methyl cellulose) or diluted Wood glue or PVA
+- CMC paste (methyl cellulose) or diluted PVA (1:1 with water).

 - small sponge

 - Protect surfaces with plastic sheeting and place 1 sheet of the netting on top of it.

 - Dissolve adhesive in a jug or bowl of water.
-The best method is to add the powder to very hot water, then continue mixing gently until it has cooled.
+The best method is to add CMC powder to very hot water, then continue mixing gently until it has cooled.
 Start with half the final amount of hot water, add the powder, then top up with cold water.
 If you don’t mix long enough you will find a slab of gelled methocel at the bottom of the container later.
 If you are using PVA, put an equal amount of glue to hot water in a screw top jar.
 Tighten the lid and shake well.

 - Pull off a small handful of silk fibre.
 Hold it firmly with the heel of one hand and pull out lengths of fibre approx. 3-4cm wide and 6-8cm long.